xmonkee/node-ts-starter/README.md

 $ yarn dev
 ```

-This will start compile the server in `watch` mode.
+This will start compilation in `watch` mode.
 Webpack will
-rebuild the server every time the server code is changed.
+rebuild the server and client every time the server code is changed.

 ```
-$ yarn serve
+$ yarn devserve
 ```

-This will start the server which uses `webpack-dev-middleware` to
+This will start the server in `watch` mode.
+It will restart when the code changes.
-compile and serve the client code (via `index.js`).
-The compiled
-client code resides in-memory and will recompile at every change.
-The server
-will also block any requests till this recompilation is complete.

 Both the above commands should be running in different terminals for full
 recompile on watch.